mvilledieu/aframe/README.md

 <h1  align="center">/!\ Experimental A-Frame /!\</h1>

-/!\ Experimental version of AFrame 0.9.2 adding support for the WebXR API used by MagicLeap helio in 0.96.0.
+/!\ Experimental version of AFrame 0.9.2 adding support for the WebXR API used by MagicLeap helio in 0.96.0 & 0.97.0.
 Use at your own risk.
-Use while figuring out a way to fix the main AFrame lib. /!\
+Used while figuring out a way to fix the main AFrame lib. /!\

 Working examples: https://mvilledieu.github.io/aframe/examples/